Marcos Millape

 Marcos Andrés Millape Arismendi (born April 30, 1976) is a Chilean football manager and former footballer.

+Club career

+Millape ended his career with Provincial Osorno in the 2012 Segunda División Profesional de Chile.

 Managerial career

-From 2013 to 2017, Millape worked as the manager of Provincial Osorno, returning in 2020 until March 2021.
+From 2012 to 2017, Millape worked as the manager of Provincial Osorno, returning in 2020 until March 2021.
 Also, he had a brief term as the manager of Deportes Iquique at under-19 level.

+On 8 July 2026, Millape assumed as manager of Vicente Pérez Rosales in the Tercera B.

 Personal life

 His nickname, Torito (Little Bull), was given by the Chilean play-by-play commentator Claudio Palma, due to the fact that he comes from Osorno, a city which is an important agricultural center well-suited to the breeding of Chilean cattle.
 Since the nickname was given, Millape began to celebrate his goals making an imitation of a bull.

 His son, Marcos Millape Santana, is a footballer from the Provincial Osorno youth ranks.